zerovm/zerovm/README.md

 # ZeroVM

-ZeroVM is a simple virtual machine.
+ZeroVM is a lightweight virtualization platfrom.
-ZeroVM can run (and isolate) 64-bit x86 applications in a 32-bit address space.
+ZeroVM hypervisor can run and isolate applications built with its toolchain.
 ZeroVM works under Linux x86_64.
 For more information check out [ZeroVM.org](http://zerovm.org)

 ## Installation:

 Everything has been tested on Ubuntu 10.04 and Ubuntu 12.04.
 No issues with VMWare Player.
 VirtualBox [doesn't support SSE4.1](https://www.virtualbox.org/ticket/8651), which is used by several of the provided samples.

 ## Installing ZeroVM